-Debra brings a wealth of administrative, financial, project management and philanthropic experience to her role, including 35 years serving as executive assistant to H-E-B Chairman and CEO Charles Butt.
+Debra brings a wealth of administrative, financial, project management and philanthropic experience to her role, including 35 years serving as executive assistant to H-E-B Chairman Charles Butt.

 She is a graduate of Leadership Texas and is a former board member of Impact San Antonio, the World Affairs Council of San Antonio, and the Blue Star Art Complex.
 Debra currently serves on the Teach for America San Antonio Regional Board and SA Reads.